 Here is the truth, the answer to your question.
 As from a large conflagration of fire thousands of sparks emanate in all directions, in a similar manner, varieties of individualities—species of beings and things—emerge from this imperishable Reality and return to it, as sparks of fire that rise from the conflagration shoot up and then go back to their source, which is the fire itself.
 Thus is the world coming from its cause, which is the imperishable Brahman.
 It comes, it is sustained, and it returns.
-There is a beginning and middle and an end for this world.
-Therefore the world is not real, merely because of this simple fact that it has a beginning and an end and a tentative middle.
+There is a beginning and a middle and an end for this world.
+Therefore the world is not real, merely because of this simple fact that it has a beginning and an end, and a tentative middle.

 The illustration of the fire and sparks is to indicate for the student’s comprehension that there is some quality in us which will enable us to reach God.
 If the effect is totally disconnected from the cause—if there is nothing in the effect which can be called similar to the essence of the cause—there will be no relationship between them.
-This is to indicate that in spite of our separation from God, our fall from Brahman, as it were, we are still endowed with that potential for returning to Brahman because the seat of Brahman is planted in our own heart.
+This is to indicate that in spite of our separation from God, our fall from Brahman, as it were, we are still endowed with that potential for returning to Brahman, because the feet of Brahman are planted in our own heart.
 The Atman that we are is an indication of the Universal that Brahman is, just as the character of the spark is in essence the same as the character of fire.
 This illustration makes out that basically we are verily that which we are seeking.
 If we are entirely dissociated from that, there will be no possibility of our returning to it.
 The Atman is Brahman basically.

 Aprānaḥ: It is not an individual prana consciousness—breathing, etc. It has no mind, because there is no necessity for it to think anything.
 As there are no objects in front of it, why should there be a mind?
-And as it is not an individual with a body, there is also no prana. Śubhraḥ: Pure, simple radiance.
+And as it is not an individual with a body; therefore, there is also no prana. Śubhraḥ: Pure, simple radiance.
 Akṣarāt paratah paraḥ: Even the so-called imperishable prakriti is perishable in the light of a still higher imperishability that is beyond prakriti—paratah paraḥ.

-Aginr mūrdhā cakṣuṣī candra-sūryau, diśaḥ śrotre, vāg vivṛtāś ca vedāḥ, vāyuḥ prāṇo hṛdayaṁ viśvam, asaya padbhyām pṛthivī hy eṣa sarva-bhūtāntarātmā (2.1.4): This Cosmic Being is described here as something like the Vishvarupa Darshana of the eleventh chapter of the Bhagavagita.
-Aginr mūrdhā: Agni here represents Heaven.
+Aginr mūrdhā cakṣuṣī candra-sūryau, diśaḥ śrotre, vāg vivṛtāś ca vedāḥ, vāyuḥ prāṇo hṛdayaṁ viśvam, asaya padbhyām pṛthivī hy eṣa sarva-bhūtāntarātmā (2.1.4): This Cosmic Being is described here as something like the Vishvarupa Darshana of the Eleventh Chapter of the Bhagavadgita.
+Aginr mūrdhā: Agni here represents heaven.
 The radiant heavens are the head of the Supreme Being.
 Cakṣuṣī candra-sūryau: The Sun and the Moon are the eyes of that Supreme Being.
-Diśaḥ śrotre: The entire quarters of space are the ears, as it were, of that being.
-Vāg vivṛtāś ca vedāḥ: Vedas are its words, or the speech it utters.
-Vāyuḥ prāṇaḥ: The entire cosmic breath, the entire air, the wind, is the universal Prana.
-Hṛdayaṁ viśvam, asaya: The whole Universe is its heart.
+Diśaḥ śrotre: The entire quarters of space are the ears, as it were, of that Being.
+Vāg vivṛtāś ca vedāḥ: The Vedas are its words, or the speech it utters.
+Vāyuḥ prāṇaḥ: The entire cosmic breath, the entire air, the wind, the universal prana, is its breath.
+Hṛdayaṁ viśvam, asaya: The whole universe is its heart.
 Padbhyām pṛthivī: The gross form of physical manifestation in the form of this Earth may be regarded as its footstool.
 Eṣa sarva-bhūtāntarātmā: This is a picture before you of the all-pervading Soul of

 This illustration is to point out that all things that we can conceive in our mind or see with our eyes are part of this great being, the limbs of the Virat Purusha.
 That something is the eye, something is the head, something is the foot is only illustrative of everything being somehow or other organically connected with this Being.
 The whole universe is its body: eṣa sarva-bhūtāntarātmā.